First up - PANAMA is now cashless

-Things can get foggy at the end of the festival but we have you covered here.
 You’ll have two weeks after the festival to log-in and cash out any remaining balance on your wristband and it will appear back in your account.
 Remember to keep your wristband as you'll need the number on the chip to be able to cash-out unspent credit.

 Got questions about your cashless credit?
 Please contact firstname.lastname@example.org

 2. It’s over.
 We’ve broken up with single-use cups.

 Our patrons have always been amazing at keeping our site pristine and leaving no litter behind (you even made the news - remember), but the real challenge is in actually making less waste to start with.

 With this in mind, we've made the move to reusable cups.
 This will be a third year doing so.
 When you head to one of our bars you'll get a reusable plastic glass.